DingVersion3/dingversion3/README.md

 - **[ScuttleBuddy](https://github.com/DingVersion3/league-discord-bot)** — a League of Legends Discord bot for my friend group.
 Built with `discord.py` and `SQLite`, with a custom performance-scoring system, OP.GG tier-list integration via MCP, and a Riot production API key application in flight.
 Live at [scuttlebuddy.lol](https://www.scuttlebuddy.lol).
 - **[Brick Tamland](https://github.com/DingVersion3/weather-discord)** — a Discord weather bot with a news-anchor personality. `/weather` pulls from the NWS API; `/droneweather` uses Open-Meteo's HRRR model to give drone pilots a wind-gradient forecast from 10m to 120m.
-- **[Ding's Game of Life](https://github.com/DingVersion3/dings-game-of-life)** — a real-time multiplayer territory game for 2–4 players, Conway's Game of Life crossed with Risk.
-Server-authoritative over WebSockets, aiming to ship as a Discord Activity.
+- **[Ding's Game of Life](https://github.com/DingVersion3/dings-game-of-life)** — a real-time multiplayer game, inspired by Conway's Game of Life.
+Will be released as a Discord Activity.

 ## Stack